Raji-Mohan/aws-bootcamp/journal/week1.md

     docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flask

 append to the url to /api/activities/home on the ports tab to get the json file

+# docker command
+    docker ps
+    docker images
+    docker ps -a (shows docker containers not running and not destroyed) docker run --rm (destroys containers as soon as the container stops)